scud3r1a/debian-packages/README.md

 This code places the InstallStart script right on your disk and executes it subsequently.
-You can as well use runfirst.sh in your home directory for the installation.
+Alternatively, you can use runfirst.sh in your home directory for download and installation as a git repository.

 Thanks,